All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Many have strict requirements that keep most people from getting a dog, such as a non-negotiable fenced yard.

-There are many not comfortable with giving that much information to a private person or non-profit, and with identity theft a growing problem there's little reason to.
+Many people are not comfortable with giving that much information to a private person or non-profit, and with identity theft a growing problem there's little reason to.

 There are many dogs that need homes, and if you continue searching you will find one that fits your life and your home.

-That is your ideal Yorkshire Terrier, no matter what he looks like.
+That is your ideal pet, no matter what he looks like.

 The southern part of the US especially has many Yorkie Dogs looking for permanent homes that are often overlooked.